 Both Joomla and WordPress are content management systems.
 In general, CMS technology can be used to build a website with little to no programming knowledge.
-For this reason, CMSs are really popular, 57% of all the websites on the internet use a CMS.
+For this reason, CMSs are really popular, and 57% of all the websites on the internet use a CMS.

 This flexibility is introduced through thousands of plugins that can add almost any functionality.
 Also, there is a large selection of free and premium themes that cover almost any niche.
 All this makes launching a new website a breeze.

-Things get even better WordPress is free and open-source software that anyone can download and use as they see fit.
+Things get even better as WordPress is a free and open-source software that anyone can download and use as they see fit.
 All you need is a server to host your website.
 We’ll take a look at hosting options later on.

 Joomla is very similar to WordPress.
 It’s also a free open-source popular content manager that anyone can download and install.
 On the CMS market, Joomla comes in second place after WordPress.